 Business Analytics Using Forecasting, with National Tsing Hua University

-Modern organisations collect huge amounts of data – but are you aware of for what they use it?
+Modern organisations collect huge amounts of data – but are you aware of what they use?
 On this course, you will discover how businesses use big data for forecasting and decision making.